spencermeyer/Ruby_Webscraping/README.md

 1 lots more styling.
 2 make it more robust for http fails.
 3 make it send emails for upcoming milestones.
-4 make a cron job for scraping so that the results are all ready for the user to see.
+4 make a React view consuming the json to sit alongside the existing rails view.
-5 Make it collect data much more efficiently.
+5 extend the stalker feature to get the stalkees wherever they run.

 Tech Stack
 ----------